Post No Bills (1896 film)

-Post No Bills (Défense d'afficher) is a 1896 French short black-and-white silent comedy film, directed by Georges Méliès, featuring two bill posters squabbling over a poorly guarded wall.
+Post No Bills (Défense d'afficher) is an 1896 French short black-and-white silent comedy film, directed by Georges Méliès, featuring two bill-posters squabbling over a poorly guarded wall.
 The film, one of Méliès' early works, was long thought lost, but was recovered in 2004.
-It is number 15 on the Star Films catalog Post No Bills is about 74 seconds long.
+It is number 15 on the Star Films catalog.
+Post No Bills is 74 seconds long.

 Synopsis

 A sentry marches past a wall, upon which is painted Défense d'afficher (Post No Bills).
 A bill poster waits for him to pass and pastes up an advertising bill.
 A second bill poster covers the first ad with a larger poster.
 The two bill posters squabble, and then flee at the approach of the sentry.
 The sentry is then reprimanded by his commander for the defacing of the wall.